Tips on upping the personalized customer service you provide as part of overall experience

 Customer support is more important to gaining loyalty than ever before.
 And when it comes to support, customers have high expectations: immediate resolutions, getting support on their channel of choice, and personalized experiences.

 Personalization has been table stakes in marketing for years.
 Personalized emails with curated product recommendations.
 Cross-platform ads based on the exact products you’re actively searching for.
 And when it comes to getting customer support, customers have the same expectation for tailored, individualized experiences.
-Almost 70% of consumers want companies to personalize their communications, underscoring the importance it is for customer service1.
+Almost 70% of consumers want companies to personalize their communications, underscoring the importance it is for customer service.

-What is personalized customer support?
+What is personalized customer service?

 Personalized customer service boils down to remembering who your customers are and treating them as individuals.
 It tailors experiences to a person’s past interactions and leverages user data to take into account a person’s specific profile attributes to customize the experience.
 It can be as simple as greeting a person by their name, pulling up their order automatically by an email or phone number, or more complex by implementing proactive customer care.